NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Package-Verification-Options.md

 > [!Note]
 > This option is available starting from NuGet 6.0.0 and only applies to the Windows-specific failure described above.
 The option does not apply to any other scenario and has no effect on Linux or macOS.

-You can opt-in to an experimental, automatic retry for untrusted root failures on Windows by setting an environment variable named `NUGET_EXPERIMENTAL_CHAIN_BUILD_RETRY_POLICY` with a value consisting of 2 comma-delimited positive integers representing retry count and sleep interval in milliseconds, respectively.
+You can opt in to an experimental, automatic retry for untrusted root failures on Windows by setting an environment variable named `NUGET_EXPERIMENTAL_CHAIN_BUILD_RETRY_POLICY` with a value consisting of 2 comma-delimited positive integers representing retry count and sleep interval in milliseconds, respectively.
 There are no default values; you need to pick retry values that are sensible for you.

 For example, setting the environment variable to a value of `3,1000` like so:

 <pre>set NUGET_EXPERIMENTAL_CHAIN_BUILD_RETRY_POLICY=3,1000</pre>

 ...would try up to 4 times (initial try plus 3 retries) with 1 second (1,000 ms) between each try.

+> [!Note]
+> Starting with NuGet 6.8.0 and .NET 8 SDK (8.0.100), this option is enabled by default on Windows.
+The environment variable does not need to be set explicitly unless you want to override the default retry value of `3,1000` or to opt out.
+To opt out, set the environment variable with a value of `0`.